September 12, 2023

 Substitutions And Additions

-SWEETNESS: For a sweeter red wine slushie, use simple syrup instead of the ginger ale and sweeten to taste.
+SWEETNESS: For a sweeter red wine slushie, use simple syrup instead of the ginger ale and sweeten it to taste.

 RED WINE: Choose your favorite bottle of wine for these red wine slushies.
-Try to pick a sweet wine if you can, but really any wine would be a delicious choice.
+Try to pick a sweet wine if you can, but really, any wine would be a delicious choice.

-FRUIT: If you don’t have frozen mixed berries, this frozen drink would also taste delicious using frozen strawberries or what about frozen peaches for a different flavor?
+FRUIT: If you don’t have frozen mixed berries, this frozen drink would also taste delicious using frozen strawberries, or what about frozen peaches for a different flavor?

 For the garnish, fresh fruit will work well.
 Pick your favorite fruits and get creative with this DIY wine slushies recipe.

-How to Make This Red Wine Slushie Recipe
+How To Make This Red Wine Slushie Recipe

 STEP ONE: Add frozen fruit and the entire bottle of wine to a blender.